MaksymYakushev/Acccenture-Data-Analysis-Report/README.md

 - Analysis of sample data sets with visualizations
 - Full documentation of the process that we can guide them through for IPO

+Completed a short knowledge check:

+Question 1 of 2
+Which statement best describes the business problem that Accenture is tasked to address for this project?

+Answer: The client has reached a massive scale within recent years and does not have the resources internally to handle it.

+Question 2 of 2
+Which statement lists the three requirements that Accenture is tasked to fulfill for this project?

+Answer: Audit of big data practice, recommendations for IPO, analysis of popular content.

 ## Task 2